Interactive Map

 There are several opportunities to harness runoff as a resource in California:

-Capture the rain and store it underground where it belongs.
+• Managed Aquifer Recharge: Capture the rain and store it underground where it belongs.
 By intentionally recharging aquifers with stormwater, managed aquifer recharge enhances groundwater quality and quantity and reduces flooding and erosion.
 Investments in managed aquifer recharge can reduce the reliance on surface water sources, which can be limited and vulnerable to droughts and other climate-related stressors, particularly in water-stressed regions.

-Green infrastructure refers to nature-based solutions engineered to manage water, such as parks and green roofs.
-These systems can help to reduce the amount of runoff that occurs by allowing water to infiltrate the soil and be taken up by plants.
-This can help to reduce the risk of flooding and erosion while also providing a variety of other benefits, such as improved air quality and habitat for wildlife.
+• Green InfrastructureGreen infrastructure refers to nature-based solutions engineered to manage water, such as parks and green roofs.
+These systems can help reduce runoff by allowing water to infiltrate the soil and be taken up by plants.
+This can help reduce the risk of flooding and erosion while also providing a variety of other benefits, such as improved air quality and habitat for wildlife.

-Permeable pavement is a type of pavement that allows water to pass through it and infiltrate into the ground below.
-This can help reduce the amount of runoff by allowing rainwater to sink into the ground where it falls.
-Permeable pavement is particularly useful in urban areas, where impervious surfaces are common, and the risk of flooding is high.
+• Permeable PavementPermeable pavement allows water to pass through it and infiltrate into the ground below.
+This can help reduce runoff by allowing rainwater to sink into the ground where it falls.
+Permeable pavement is particularly useful in urban areas, where impervious surfaces are common and the risk of flooding is high.

-Finally, stormwater management refers to a range of techniques that are used to manage runoff from storms.
+• Effective stormwater managementFinally, stormwater management refers to a range of techniques that are used to manage runoff from storms.
 This can include using storm drains, catch basins, retention ponds, bioswales, and other infrastructure that capture and filter runoff before it enters water bodies.
 By managing stormwater effectively, cities and towns can reduce the risk of flooding and erosion while protecting water quality and aquatic ecosystems.

 Conclusion

 In conclusion, runoff is a valuable resource that can be harnessed in various ways.
 By using techniques such as rainwater harvesting, green infrastructure, permeable pavement, and stormwater management, we can reduce the impact of climate change on water resources while providing various other benefits to our communities.
-We hope that you’ll use this interactive map to answer the question, Where’s the runoff in California?
+We hope you’ll use this interactive map to answer the question, Where’s the runoff in California?

 Share this post